 Ineffective coping is the inability to manage, respond to, or make decisions surrounding a stressful situation.
-Stressors and everyday demands such as work schedules, school deadlines, family needs, and more can compound on top of more serious stressors such as divorce or the loss of a loved one.
+Stressors and everyday demands such as work schedules, school deadlines, and family needs can compound on top of more serious stressors, such as divorce or the loss of a loved one.

 - Uncertainty or fear of the future